Exousia

-Exousia (ἐξουσία) is an Ancient Greek word used in the Bible, the exact meaning of which is debated by scholars but is generally translated as "authority".
+Exousia (ἐξουσία) is an Ancient Greek word used in the New Testament, the exact meaning of which is debated by scholars but is generally translated as "authority".
 Paul the Apostle wrote that a woman should have exousia "on [or perhaps 'over'] her head", but the meaning of the passage is not clear.

 Etymology

 According to William Edwin Vine's Vine's Expository Dictionary, exousia means "authority".
 The word derives from the verb exesti for "it is lawful".
 It is used over 100 times in the New Testament in different contexts.

-Used in different contexts in the Book of Romans and First Corinthians it can mean the power or authority to occupy a position of superiority.
+Used in different contexts in the Paul's Letter to the Romans and First Corinthians, it can mean the power or authority to occupy a position of superiority.
 In the Epistle to Philemon parrhesia is used in a similar context instead of exousia.